armanthepythonguy/khana-bluelearn-hackathon/readme.md

 	When the customer chooses a restaurant , the information regarding the vacancies for the table will be visible, and will be available to reserve.

   ## THINGS TO KEEP IN MIND
-  TO SEARCH FOR A SEAT INPUT SOME FAMOUS CITY , DATE :- 19/12/2021, TIME 1-2PM
+  TO SEARCH FOR A SEAT INPUT SOME FAMOUS CITY , DATE :- 19/12/2021, ANY OF THE GIVEN TIME FROM THE OPTIONS OPTIONS

   ## VIDEO
   https://youtu.be/CHa2WNkuMaQ